Going Back in Time

 Differences between keto and paleo:

 Paleo diet fans don’t eat dairy products in abundance, if at all.
-Keto diet fans think dairy is a great way to add fat to their diets.
+Ketogenic Diet fans think dairy is a great way to add fat to their diets.

 - If you’re considering starting a paleo ketogenic diet concurrently, you will definitely start seeing positive results within the first 2-3 weeks.